eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `service_account_issuer` - (Computed) - String - Identifier of the service account token issuer.
 The issuer will assert this identifier<br />in "iss" claim of issued tokens.
 This value is a string or URI.
 - `service_account_jwksuri` - (Computed) - String - ServiceAccountJWKSURI overrides the path for the jwks document; this is useful when we are republishing the service account discovery information elsewhere.
 - `api_audiences` - (Computed) - List(String) - Identifiers of the API.
 The service account token authenticator will validate that<br />tokens used against the API are bound to at least one of these audiences.
 If the<br />--service-account-issuer flag is configured and this flag is not, this field<br />defaults to a single element list containing the issuer URL.
-- `cpu_request` - (Computed) - String - CPURequest, cpu request compute resource for api server.
+- `cpu_request` - (Computed) - Quantity - CPURequest, cpu request compute resource for api server.
 Defaults to "150m".
-- `cpu_limit` - (Computed) - String - CPULimit, cpu limit compute resource for api server e.g. "500m".
+- `cpu_limit` - (Computed) - Quantity - CPULimit, cpu limit compute resource for api server e.g. "500m".
-- `memory_request` - (Computed) - String - MemoryRequest, memory request compute resource for api server e.g. "30Mi".
+- `memory_request` - (Computed) - Quantity - MemoryRequest, memory request compute resource for api server e.g. "30Mi".
-- `memory_limit` - (Computed) - String - MemoryLimit, memory limit compute resource for api server e.g. "30Mi".
+- `memory_limit` - (Computed) - Quantity - MemoryLimit, memory limit compute resource for api server e.g. "30Mi".
 - `event_ttl` - (Computed) - Duration - Amount of time to retain Kubernetes events.
 - `audit_dynamic_configuration` - (Computed) - Bool - AuditDynamicConfiguration enables dynamic audit configuration via AuditSinks.
 - `enable_profiling` - (Computed) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.